 Country profile

-Papua New Guinea trails global peers in Human Capital (34, 21st percentile) and Infrastructure (19, 5th percentile).
+Papua New Guinea trails global peers in Human Capital (34, 23rd percentile), Innovation (25, 14th percentile), and Infrastructure (19, 5th percentile).
 A coordinated reform effort is needed to strengthen education futures readiness.

 Uneven scores across dimensions highlight areas that need targeted coordination.
 Limited electricity or internet coverage still constrains classrooms, preventing large-scale digital instruction.
 Literacy or tertiary enrollment gaps thin the talent pipeline and limit the country’s capacity to develop future-ready skills.